Chapter 4 : after hours

 Pros: Joel’s right, it will distract me.

 Albus crumpled up the parchment, opened the window, and hurled it out.
-He counted thirty-six seconds before squeals of distress rent the air.
+He counted twenty-six seconds before squeals of distress rent the air.
 Then he closed the window and sat grumpily on his four-poster, his scar taking the opportunity to goad him further by giving a distinctive twinge.

 Wand tip aglow, Albus read.
 The pale light of his Lumos spell bathed him in ghostly white.
 This remained his only form of protection—appearing as an undead apparition, that is.
 He didn’t bother with protective spells; roving around after hours had become so routine that it gave him less anxiety than brushing his teeth.